thein3rovert/SecureDoc/README.md

     };
 ```
 New we need to create a get request so that we can see the image when the imageUrl is clicked.
+So the next thing we have next is to implement the lgout functionality.